vinceimbat/vinceimbat/content/Sharing.md

 # What to share

-Because I also see my work as a form of [[thoughts/use-inspired basic research]], I would be sharing:
+Because I also see my work as a form of [[use-inspired basic research]], I would be sharing:

 1. Theories - What I learned from studying and reflecting
 2. Methods - What I learned from applying what I studied and reflected on